rdrr1990/bigKRLS/README.md

 # bigKRLS

-bigKRLS is an algorithm for Kernel Regularized Least Squares that incorporates big data packages for size and C++ for speed.
+bigKRLS is an R algorithm for Kernel Regularized Least Squares that uses big data packages for size and C++ for speed.

 ## Supported Operating Systems
 To date, bigKRLS has been successfully run on Mac OS X Yosemite 10.10.5, Linux Ubuntu 14.04, and Windows 7.
-Due to discrepancies between the .dll and .so files that C++ generates, we have compiled separate source packages.
-Thoughts on how to do this smoothly are most welcome!
+Due to discrepancies between the .dll and .so files that C++ generates, we have compiled a separate source package for Windows.

 ## Installation

 bigKRLS is designed to run on R version 3.3.0 ("Supposedly Educational" released 2016-05-03) and to be built with R Studio 0.99.48.
 Older, even fairly recent, versions of R will not work with bigmemory; the newest version of RStudio seems to do better helping Rcpp and RcppArmadillo find the C and Fortran on which the R to C++ interface relies.

 We each had installation issues and recommend doing the following in this sequence.
-(Thoughts on how to streamline are of course very welcome!)
+Thoughts on how to streamline are of course very welcome!

 1. Install R 3.3.0, available at https://cran.r-project.org